trizen/raku-rosettacode/programming_tasks/M/Monads/Maybe_monad.md

 # [Monads/Maybe monad][1]

-It is exceptionally difficult to come up with a compelling valuable use for a Maybe monad in Perl 6.
+It is exceptionally difficult to come up with a compelling valuable use for a Maybe monad in Raku.
 Monads are most useful in languages that don't have exceptions and/or only allow a single point of entry/exit from a subroutine.